Vignesh-M-07/Correlation_Regression/README.md

+                                                                NAME    :  VIGNESH.M
+                                                                REG NO  : 212223040235

-# Correlation and regression for data analysis
+# EX-02 Correlation and regression for data analysis
 # Aim :

 To analyse given data using coeffificient of correlation and regression line